-

 B. Each person who desires to convert a volumetric measurement of milk to weight in pounds of milk shall multiply the volume of milk in gallons by 8.60.

-C. Each person who that operates a dairy farm and transports any milk in cans or other containers from his the dairy farm to a milk plant and intends to determine the basis for payment of his the milk based solely on its volume in gallons or solely on its weight in pounds, shall ensure the cans or other containers comply with the following:
+whothat operates a dairy farm and transports any milk in cans or other containers fromhisthe dairy farm to a milk plant and intends to determine the basis for payment ofhisthe milk based solely on its volume in gallons or solely on its weight in pounds, shall ensure the cans or other containers comply with the following:1.
+Each container shall be provided with a visual means to measure the volume of milk in the container in divisions of one or more whole gallons up to the total capacity of the container;

 2. Each container shall be equipped with a tightly fitting lid that prevents any milk from leaking out around the closure;